hindhujanaki/Search-Algorithm/README.md

     print("Element found at index: ",result)
 ```
 ## Sample Input and Output
+i)	#Use a linear search method to match the item in a list.
 ![Alt text](<linear search.png>)
+ii)	# Find the element in a list using Binary Search(Iterative Method).
 ![Alt text](<binary search.png>)
+iii) # Find the element in a using Binary Search(recursive Method).
 ![Alt text](<binary search2.png>)